usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 * What type of staff members are needed on both sides (government and contractor)?
 * Which of the FAR, TechFAR, or 5000.02 process formalities will be tailored?

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN 002 pgs.
 12-22

-## Common Topic for Difficult Conversations: Organizational Culture
+## Common topic for difficult conversations: Organizational culture

 Culture is the customary knowledge, beliefs, behaviors, and traits displayed by an organization.
 The government is heavily invested in the use of waterfall for acquisition of all equipment and systems, whether they are software intensive or not.
 As a result, a large segment of the government/DoD acquisition community (and that of long-time contractors, as well) is more comfortable with waterfall and skeptical about using Agile.
 Review the write-up below for additional context on this issue.

 **Context:** The government is heavily invested in the use of waterfall for acquisition in general, and this has been applied to software acquisition as well.
 While other methods have been used, waterfall and its accompanying precepts are most familiar to most PMOs.

 **Observation:** Moving to Agile is difficult, many of the “old ways” and paradigms need to be modified using a fundamental culture change.
 Not long ago, the training in the interpretation of software acquisition requirements is skewed toward the waterfall approach.
 Thus, a PMO employing Agile will need to be trained in Agile concepts.

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN-002 pgs.
 12-22

-## Common Topic for Difficult Conversations: Organizational Oversight
+## Common topic for difficult conversations: Organizational oversight

 Tracking and measuring progress while using Agile in a way that is clear to and trusted by the government is a particular challenge.
 The metrics applied on past software acquisitions, including the use of the Earned Value Method System (EVMS), do not provide the same benefit compared to the effort collecting for Agile as they do for Waterfall.
 Agile also does not support the kind of granularity of estimates and task detail that is typically shown across the entire project in an Integrated Master Schedule (IMS).
 Rather, Agile provides delivered working code so the need for estimates is diminished.